caffeine-suite/caffeine-eight/README.md

 * Reasonably fast
 * No globals - each parser instance parses in its own space

 This is NOT a parser-generator.
 There is no pre-compile step.
-BB enables you to *create and extend* parsers at runtime.
+Unlike other PEG libraries, BB enables you to *create and extend parsers at runtime*.

 ## Features